neel329/Building-an-end-to-end-AWS-devsecops-CI-CD-pipeline-with-SAST-and-DAST-tools/README.md

 - **OWASP Dependency-Check**: A tool to identify vulnerable dependencies within a project.
 - **Trivy**: A comprehensive security scanner for vulnerabilities, misconfigurations, and other security issues within containers.
 - **Git**: Version control system to manage code versions and collaborate with team members.
-- **GitHub/GitLab/Bitbucket**: Repository hosting service to store code and manage repositories.
+- **GitHub**: Repository hosting service to store code and manage repositories.

 ## Pipeline Overview